BarryCap/BarryCap.github.io/CONTRIBUTING.md

 - `[value]` being _the new value of the property that is changed_;
 - `[file]` standing for _the page or file in which the change is being applied to_;
 - `[old]` meaning _the old file or part of file before it was edited_;
-- `/` indicating another possibility than the word before (if the words after are used, the word before is not used).
+- `/` indicating another possibility than the group before (if the words after are used, the preceding group is not used).

 Everything that is inside parenthesis is not mandatory.
 #### Example